7 Signs You’re at a Millennial Wedding

 Millennials are all about having fun, so at a millennial wedding, you will likely never be bored.
 When the venue has enough space, couples are starting to think more about their guests by providing games, activities, and more that will keep people out of their seats and more entertained.
 One of the biggest trends we are seeing from millennials is including games like cornhole or giant yard games like checkers and Jenga.
 You may also find photo booths, food stations, karaoke and more at a millennial wedding as a way to ensure guests have plenty of ways to entertain themselves.

 At The Mackey House, we have thrown all kinds of weddings, and the new trends that millennials are bringing to our venue truly excite us.
+This list of 7 signs you’re at a millennial wedding showcases some of our favorite trends that excite us.
 With five different venue spaces, large outdoor spaces perfect for activities, and plenty of Insta-worthy photo locations, our Savannah wedding venue is perfect for millennial couples looking to throw a unique wedding.
 To come see our venue for yourself, schedule a walk-through with us by contacting us here!